Cpzty/credit-card-approval-logistic-model/README.md

+# Credit card approval

-Here we utilize data from the UCI Machine Learning repository to first preprocess data and create a Logistic Regression Model
+## Here we utilize data from the UCI Machine Learning repository to first preprocess data and create a Logistic Regression Model

-Some highlight techniques include:
+### Some highlight techniques include:
 1. fillna with both numeric and non numeric
 2. StandardScaler
 3. One hot encoding with get_dummies